Victory Stele of Naram-Sin

 This sculpture depiction on the Victory Stele of Naram-Sin is unique in many ways.
 Most dramatically, the stele depicts the triumph diagonally, instead of horizontally, with the illusion of movement up the mountain with the King at the top where everyone can look up to him.
 The other unique aspect of this sculpture is that Naram-Sin is shown wearing a bull-horned helmet.
 Up to this time, only the Gods only wore helmets of this type.
 This stele is portraying Naram-Sin as a victorious conqueror due to his divine status.
 Naram-Sin is also shown gazing up toward two stars, indicating that Naram-Sin is a god, blessed by deceased kings and powerful of gods.

-This Victory Stele reinforces the uncivilised and primitive nature of the enemy to justify the conquest and commemorate the King’s divine victory.
-The Lullubi king Satuni appears standing to the right of the King, imploring the Akkadian king to spare him.
+This Victory Stele reinforces the uncivilized and primitive nature of the enemy to justify the conquest and commemorate the King’s divine victory.
+The Lullubi king Satuni appears standing to the right of the King, imploring the Akkadian King to spare him.
 Lullubi victims are usually shown with pointed beards and long braided hair.

 The stele was broken off at the top when it was stolen and carried off by the Elamite forces in the 12th century BC, and it was found at Susa in 1898.